 Large healthcare conglomerates are notorious for understaffing hospitals and nursing homes, and some smaller facilities also struggle to maintain adequate staffing.

 Understaffing leads to neglect; it’s impossible for doctors, nurses, and other personnel to provide the standard of care required when their employers do not provide enough people to do the job.

 Who's at Fault?
 Who Gets Sued?

-Depending on the exact circumstances, one or more parties can be named as legally-liable parties in medical malpractice cases, including:
+Depending on the exact circumstances, one or more parties can be named as legally-liable parties in medical malpractice or negligence cases, including: